What is "WAKAYAMA"?

 Hestra's "WAKAYAMA" gloves are currently selling like hotcakes worldwide.
 They are snow gloves, of course, but take a look at this.

-"WAKAYAMA" (top left) has been selected by "GEAR PATROL," a New York-based daily lifestyle magazine renowned for its discerning eye for the best products from around the world in all genres.
-They have a strong presence, just like a fashionable item on the street.
+"WAKAYAMA" (top left) has been selected by "GEAR PATROL," a New York-based daily lifestyle magazine famous for its discerning eye in featuring the best products from around the world across all genres.
+They have a strong presence, almost like a fashionable item on the street.

 Its popularity was also proven when it was named "The Best Gloves of 2020" by the US outdoor magazine "Outside Magazine."